Leading Through Crisis: Adapting Your Leadership for the New Normal

-Duke CE CEO Michael Chavez is passionate about “rehumanizing leadership.”
+Duke CE Global Managing Director and former CEO Michael Chavez is passionate about “rehumanizing leadership.”
 By engaging people around a purpose, shared meaning and empathy, he believes leaders can create the foundation for greater sustainability in a world that is more complex and unpredictable than ever.
 Michael’s research currently focuses on how leaders can most effectively shape, institutionalize and lead from a shared organizational purpose.

 Michael teaches, facilitates and advises in the areas of leadership and culture, organizational networks, team collaboration, strategy and execution.
 He brings to Duke CE more than 20 years of experience in the fields of executive management, marketing, strategy consulting and organizational learning and development.
 He has led projects all over the world and in a variety of industries, including technology, pharmaceuticals, consumer products, retail, financial services and media.
 Read more.

 This masterclass is designed for cohorts at organizations.
 We offer a free on-demand webinar for individuals interested in this topic.